dhicks6345789/radius-user-client/README.md

 ## Platforms
 This application is written in Go, and should be able to be compiled and run on most current platforms, including Windows, MacOS and Linux running on a variety of architectures (x86, amd64, arm64).

+The mechanisms used to get the current user and IP address on the client-side vary for each platform, so while the executable might compile and run on a given platform it might not actually be able to get the username and/or IP address properly.
+If that is so, it should still be usable as a command-line utility where you can specify the username and IP address as parameters yourself.

 The application is distributed as a simple, single Zip archive contaning all the executables and install scripts for each of the platforms supported, as well as default/example config files.

 ## Installation